 When tasks are interrupted, Batch detects and automatically requeues tasks to run again.

-Low-priority VMs have a separate core quota, differs from the one for dedicated VMs.
+Low-priority VMs have a separate vCPU quota, differs from the one for dedicated VMs.
 The quota for low-priority VMs is higher than the quota for dedicated VMs, because low-priority VMs cost less.
 For more information, see Batch service quotas and limits.

 Create and update pools

 A Batch pool can contain both dedicated and low-priority VMs (also referred to as compute nodes).
 You can set the target number of compute nodes for both dedicated and low-priority VMs.
 The target number of nodes specifies the number of VMs you want to have in the pool.